resource-watch/slate/source/includes/api/_subscriptions.md

 You can see in the image below an example of an email notification for GLAD deforestation alerts:

 ![Subscription email example](images/subscription-email-example.png)

+### Summary of the subscription lifecycle

+* First, you should know which dataset to use and when its data gets updated.
+* You ensure that the dataset is subscribable - if not, you should write the subscription queries and update the dataset.
+* You create a subscription.
+* You get a confirmation email and click on the link to confirm the subscription.
+* Done!
+You will now get an email every day with the updates to the dataset data *(note that if there are no updates, no email is sent)*.
+* Later, you can unsubscribe or delete the subscription.

 ## Getting subscriptions owned by the request user